peotr26/DNF-Boost/README.md

 # dnf-boost
-A script that boost help enabling certain features of DNF.
+A script that boost DNF and help enabling certain features of DNF.

 ## Instructions: